Mets3D/mets_tools/docs/README.md

 Also removes UV Maps that don't actually contain a UV layout (every UV vertex in default position)

 # Misc Operators

-### Force Apply Mirror Modifier
-Force apply mirror modifier on the active mesh object by duplicating it, flipping it on the X axis, merging into the original.
-It will also flip vertex groups, shape keys, shape key masks, and even (attempt) shape key drivers, assuming everything is named with .L/.R suffixes.

 ### Join As Shape Key By UVs
 For when you have two meshes with identical topology and UVs, and want to combine them so you can blend from one to the other with a shape key.
 Just select both and run the operator.